stock1218/KAPPAS/README.md

 </div>

 ## Overview
 KAPPAS is a PCI DSS compliant PAN storage framework for Go.
-It's mainly developed for AWS services, however it's designed to be extensible and could be used in a variety of other environments.
+It's mainly developed for AWS services, however, it's designed to be extensible and could be used in a variety of other environments.
 It allows services to store and retrieve PAN information quickly and securely.

 ## What is PCI DSS
 Payment Card Industry Data Security Standard (PCI DSS) is described as: